SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/Memory-Not-Freed.md

 title: "Memory Not Freed"
 disableShare: true
 # ShowReadingTime: true
-tags: ["can be automated", "generic", "model training", "memory issue"]
+tags: ["generic", "model training", "memory issue"]
 weight: 9
 ---

 ### Description

 ML application training is memory-consuming, and thus, it is essential to free memory in time.
 Some APIs are provided to alleviate the run-out-of-memory issue in deep learning libraries.
-TensorFlow's documentation notes that if the model is created in a loop, it is suggested to use \textit{clear\_session()} in the loop.
-Meanwhile, the GitHub repository "Pytorch best practice" recommends using \textit{.detach()} to detach the tensor whenever possible.
+TensorFlow's documentation notes that if the model is created in a loop, it is suggested to use `clear\_session()` in the loop.
+Meanwhile, the GitHub repository "Pytorch best practice" recommends using `.detach()` to detach the tensor whenever possible.
 We suggest developers check whether they use these APIs to free the memory whenever possible in their code.

 ### Type